biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Complete Mobility WOD Activity

-The Complete Mobility WOD endpoint can be called to mark that the athlete has completed a specific activity recommended as part of Mobility WOD.
+The Complete Mobility WOD endpoint can be called to indicate that the athlete has completed a specific activity recommended as part of Mobility WOD.

 ##### Query String